luanillust/luanillustrates/_posts/2018-01-03-Tokyo-Trouble-in-Paradise.md

 2016年 12月 31日 (土)

 Last day of 2016...
 To think it's now 2018 :open_mouth:.
 What a year it had been and what better way to finish the year than to to be in Japan.
-Three years ago, on this day, I was out in the incredibly crowded Shibuya celebrating with people from all walks of life.
+It was only three years ago, on this day, I was out in the incredibly crowded Shibuya celebrating with people from all walks of life.
 Topping off that fun night was going to be tough but I managed to pull it off.
 More at six.

 Trying not to wake anyone, I tiptoed out the bnb to pick up our guest.